Natalie Cochran: Murder conviction

-In January 2025, Cochran was convicted of first-degree murder for poisoning her husband, Michael Brandon Cochran, with insulin.
+Cochran was later convicted of first-degree murder in state court for poisoning her husband, Michael Brandon Cochran, with insulin.
 Prosecutors argued that Michael had grown suspicious of their business dealings and planned to investigate further.
 On February 5, 2019, Cochran canceled Michael’s flight to Virginia, where he intended to investigate their business dealings, and injected him with insulin.
 Despite his deteriorating condition, Cochran refused to take him to the hospital, telling friends he would “sleep it off.”
 Michael died on February 11, 2019.

 During the trial, forensic experts confirmed that Michael’s death was caused by nonprescribed insulin.
 Prosecutors argued that Cochran killed her husband to prevent him from uncovering her fraudulent activities.
 The jury deliberated for less than two hours before delivering a guilty verdict.
-Cochran was sentenced to life imprisonment without parole, with the jury recommending no mercy.
+In January 2025, Cochran was sentenced to life imprisonment without parole, with the jury recommending no mercy.

 After announcing in November 2023 that he would not run for re-election at the end of 2024, Judge H.L.
 Kirkpatrick, stated that he would preside over the Natalie Cochran trial by special appointment.